Towards Unconditional Uncloneable Encryption: Preliminaries

 The uncloneable-indistinguishability security was introduced by Broadbent and Lord in~\cite{BL20}, combining two other notions of security: uncloneable security, which they also introduced, and indistinguishable security~\cite{GM84,ABF+16}.
 In contrast to~\cite{BL20}, we propose a stronger security definition, wherein adversaries are unbounded.

-\begin{definition}[Uncloneable-Indistinguishable Security] An uncloneable encryption scheme $(\Gen, \Enc, \Dec)$ satisfies \emph{strong uncloneable-indistinguishable security} if for any security parameter $\lambda$ and for any adversaries $(\Pirate, \Bob, \Charlie)$ the no-cloning game from \Cref{def:cloning_game} cannot succeed with probability more than $\sfrac{1}{2} + \negl(\lambda)$.
-If instead the adversaries cannot succeed with probability more than $\sfrac{1}{2} + f(\lambda)$ for some for $f: \RR \to \RR$ such that $\lim_\lambda f(\lambda) = 0$, we simply said that the scheme satisfies \emph{uncloneable-indistinguishable security}. \end{definition}
+\begin{definition}[Uncloneable-Indistinguishable Security] An uncloneable encryption scheme satisfies \emph{strong uncloneable-indistinguishable security} if for any security parameter $\lambda$ and for any adversaries $(\Pirate, \Bob, \Charlie)$ the no-cloning game from \Cref{def:cloning_game} cannot succeed with probability more than $\sfrac{1}{2} + \negl(\lambda)$.
+If instead the adversaries cannot succeed with probability more than $\sfrac{1}{2} + f(\lambda)$ for some function $f: \RR \to \RR$ such that $\lim_\lambda f(\lambda) = 0$, we simply say that the scheme satisfies \emph{weak uncloneable-indistinguishable security}. \end{definition}

 \begin{remark} As sketched in~\cite{BL20}, uncloneable-indistinguishable security implies indistinguishable security in terms of a conventional encryption scheme~\cite{GM84,ABF+16}.
 For completeness, we provide a full proof of the indistinguishable security of our candidate scheme in~\Cref{sec:indistinguishability}. \end{remark}